isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 investments and economic activities are aligned with our national climate goals.</p>
 <p>The Government does not expect to derive additional net revenue from the
 carbon tax increase in this decade.
-The revenue will be used to support decarbonisation efforts and the transition to a green economy, and cushion the impact on businesses and households. &nbsp;</p>
+The revenue will help to fund measures that support decarbonisation efforts and the transition to a green economy, and cushion the impact on businesses and households. &nbsp;</p>
 <p><strong>Use of International Carbon Credits</strong>
 </p>
 <p>Companies may use high quality international carbon credits (ICCs) to